-Babe Martin was born Boris Michael Martinovich, the son of a professional wrestler, Iron Mike Martin (Bryan Martinovich).
-Both of Boris’ parents were born in parts of the former Yugoslavia, his father in Montenegro and his mother in Serbia.
+Babe Martin was born Boris Michael Martinovich, the son of a professional wrestler, Iron Mike Martin (a/k/a Bryan Martinovich).
+Both of Boris’ parents — Mitar and Vidosava Martinovich — were born in parts of the former Yugoslavia, his father in Montenegro and his mother in Serbia.
 They each emigrated to the United States and settled in Seattle in the Pacific Northwest.
 At least one geographically-challenged sportswriter once dubbed him the “Hungarian hot-shot.”

 When wresting, the senior Martinovich adapted his surname to the circumstances.
 He wrestled in Montana and he wrestled in Chicago, and in any number of other places.
 If he was wrestling in an Italian area, he took the name Martini.
 In a Scottish or Irish area, he became McMartin or O’Martin.
 “Dad could speak a number of European languages, being born over there,” Babe said, adding “When he married mother, that was the end of his wrestling.”

 Boris had two brothers and two sisters, Lola and Olga.
 Brother Robert was the only other one interested in sports, but it wasn’t something he pursued past college.
-He became part-owner of a Budweiser distributorship in Florida, while brother Bryan -- who’d boxed and wrestled a bit professionally before going into the service -- became a jeweler in St. Louis.
+He became part-owner of a Budweiser distributorship in Florida, while brother Bryan — who’d boxed and wrestled a bit professionally before going into the service — became a jeweler in St. Louis.
 Boris married the former Mildred Slapcevich of St. Louis in 1943.
-He never legally changed his last name, but still generally goes by the name Martin.
+He never legally changed his last name, but generally went by the name Martin.
 His sons, though, prefer to stick with Martinovich.

 His mother prompted a family move to Zeigler, Illinois, in the southern part of the state, due to a conflict with an in-law.
 Born on March 28, 1920, Boris was just one year old at the time of the move.
 “The only type of industry at that time in southern Illinois was coal mining so my dad went to work in the coal mining business.
 A shaft caved in on him.
 He survived that, but died about three years later.
 He just died.
 Back in 1926, they didn’t know how or what a person died from.”
 Boris was three at the time of the accident, and the family moved on to St. Louis.